veksh/cloudresume/README.md

   - ACM certificate for https
 - GoDaddy [DNS records](https://github.com/veksh/terraform-provider-godaddy-dns) for the main site and for the DNS challenge from ACM
 - Ansible to upload site contents to S3
-- LaTex to typeset resume in PDF format
+- LaTeX to typeset resume in PDF format
 - GitHub actions to
   - Check Terraform and Ansible code on PR
   - Trigger Terraform run on infrastructure change